 Financial planning is a very important aspect of today’s life.
 Like a doctor cannot do his own operation, the same way we cannot do everything on our own.
 The most dangerous things in any financial planning are mainly 2 things time and the right product.

 There are 5 important “Myth” about financial planning, they are:

-1. It is only for wealthy people: The biggest myth about financial planning is that it is only for wealthy people because these services are available to them only who has large chunk of money.
-It is totally wrong, if you have financial goal then you are eligible for a financial adviser.
-Financial adviser is the right person to choose right mix of product which caters to each aspect of financial goals be it investments or risk management.
-A financial planner always understands your needs and goals with a certain time limit then he chooses right product mix for your need.
+1. It is only for wealthy people: The the biggest myth about financial planning is that it is only for wealthy people because these services are available to them only who have a large chunk of money.
+It is totally wrong, if you have a financial goal then you are eligible for a financial adviser.
+A financial adviser is the right person to choose the right mix of products which caters to each aspect of financial goals be it investments or risk management.
+A financial planner always understands your needs and goals with a certain time limit then he chooses the right product mix for your needs.

-Much of disaster happens in financial planning, when we take advice from relatives who invested in different asset class.
+Much of disaster happens in financial planning when we take advice from relatives who invested in different asset class.
 He may yield good return but that doesn’t mean that his financial planning will help you.
 Financial planning is not only about generating good returns, it covers each aspect of financial health.

-“Financial planning is core essence of today’s risky life it helps you in achieving important goals of life “
+“Financial planning is the core essence of today’s risky life it helps you in achieving important goals of life “